 It’s easy to rabbit-trail on titillating narratives like this—but the only thing we need to know for understanding the kingdom of God is that Genesis 6 is the start of a long and sordid relationship between mankind and the sons of God.
 This relationship does not end at the flood, but in fact continues directly after it, with another event that Christians find rather puzzling: Babel.
 As the population of the earth increases again, the people gather together and they say to each other, “Come, let us build ourselves a city and a tower whose top reaches to the heavens.
 And let us make a name for ourselves, lest we be scattered over the face of the whole earth” (Genesis 11:4).

-We tend to read this as if the people at Babel were trying to literally reach heaven by building a super-tall tower.
+We tend to read this as if the people at Babel were trying to literally climb into heaven by building a super-tall tower.
 But this is not what was going on.
 As we’ve seen already, the ancient worldview connected high places with divine presence.
 Mountains were where heaven and earth met.
 Thus, artificial mountains were a standard feature of religious practice.
-This was the purpose of ziggurats: to establish a place where the gods could be sought; where they would presence themselves.
+This was the purpose of Mesopotamian ziggurats: to establish a place where the gods could be sought; where they would presence themselves.

 The disinheritance of mankind